maiermic/virtual-reality-project-linux-build-instructions/README.md

 [vrpn website]: https://github.com/vrpn/vrpn
 [invrs website]: http://www.invrs.org/

 I will describe how to build and install them in the given order.
-I choose `/sw` as installation target directory.

 #### 1. Boost